ArcanaFramework/arcana/docs/source/data_model.rst

 Sink columns define how derived data will be written to the dataset.

-Columns are given a name, which is used to map to the inputs/outputs of pipelines.
+DataColumns are given a name, which is used to map to the inputs/outputs of pipelines.
 By default, this name is used by sinks to name the output fields/files stored in the dataset.
 However, if a specific output path is desired it can be specified by the ``path`` argument.